Scientific Name

 Description

-Narcissus triandrus is a dwarf, bulbous perennial with up to 6 nodding, pale creamy-yellow flowers.
-They are fragrant, up to 2.4 inches (6 cm) wide, with reflexed perianth segments and on stems up to 12 inches (30 cm) tall.
-Flowers bloom in mid-spring.
-The leaves are narrow and dark green in color.
+Narcissus triandrus is a dwarf bulbous perennial with up to 6 nodding pale creamy-yellow flowers.
+The leaves are narrow and dark green.
+Flowers are fragrant, up to 2.4 inches (6 cm) wide, with reflexed perianth segments, and appear on up to 12 inches (30 cm) tall stems in mid-spring.

 Hardiness